mvrdevelopment/spec/mvr-spec.md

 ## General

-MVR exists of two parts to enable any applications to exchange GDTF but also general information in the same common format.
-Therefore, a MVR file format is defined.
+MVR consists of two parts to enable any applications to exchange GDTF but also general information in the same common format.
+Firstly the MVR file format as described in the following section.
-To simplify the exchange of MVR File formats a MVR communication format will be defined.
+Secondly a MVR communication format to simplify exchange between parties.

 # File Format Definition

 To describe all information within one file, a zip file with the extension `*.mvr` is used.
-The archive shall containe one Root file named `GeneralSceneDescription.xml`, along with all other resource files referenced via this Root File.
+The archive shall contain one root file named `GeneralSceneDescription.xml`, along with all other resource files referenced via this Root File.
 The root file `GeneralSceneDescription.xml` is mandatory inside the archive to be a valid MVR file.

 - The archive must not use encryption or password protection.
 - All files referenced by the Root File shall be placed at the root level.
 They shall not be placed in folders.